PURPOSES AND AIMS OF THE ORDER

 STRUCTURE OF THE ORDER

 The Order has an established hierarchy.
 At the top is the Cardinal Grand Master who is appointed directly by the Holy Father, to lead and govern the Order.
-The Grand Master is assisted by a consultative body, the Grand Magisterium, whose task is to identify and agree with the Latin Patriarchate of Jerusalem the programmes and action to be undertaken each year to provide for the Christian institutions and communities in the Holy Land, including the operating methods and timescales.
+The Grand Master is assisted by a consultative body, the Grand Magisterium, whose task is to identify and agree with the Latin Patriarchate of Jerusalem the programs and action to be undertaken each year to provide for the Christian institutions and communities in the Holy Land, including the operating methods and timescales.
 The Presidency of the Grand Magisterium consists of the Governor General, the Vice-Governors General and the Chancellor of the Order: this is the Order’s executive “board”.

 The hierarchy then divides into two distinct parts: ecclesiastic and lay.
 The first, headed by the Chancellor and the Ceremonial Officer, is responsible for the Order’s spiritual development; the second, headed by the Governor General, is responsible for managing the Order.
-The primary task of the ecclesiastical hierarchy is to define and develop programmes and events to be put in place to develop Members’ spirituality.
+The primary task of the ecclesiastical hierarchy is to define and develop programs and events to be put in place to develop Members’ spirituality.
 The primary task of the lay hierarchy is to carry out the Order’s social and charitable activities on behalf of the Holy Land.

 The Order is subdivided geographically into Lieutenancies, which in turn are divided into Sections.
 If appropriate, Sections may be further divided into Delegations.
-The Lieutenant, Section Heads (Presidi in Italy and Sicily) and Delegates (responsible for the Delegations) are accompanied by a parallel ecclesiastical organisation consisting of Section and Delegation Priors.
+The Lieutenant, Section Heads (Presidi in Italy and Sicily) and Delegates (responsible for the Delegations) are accompanied by a parallel ecclesiastical organization consisting of Section and Delegation Priors.

 All these offices are operational, conferring substantial administrative responsibilities; they are not honorary titles.
 The normal term of office is four years, which may be renewed, subject always to the holder carrying out his/her tasks appropriately and effectively.
 Suitable candidates for each post are suggested by the immediate superior and submitted to those in higher positions and the Grand Magisterium for final approval.